Сarbon neutrality

 When extracted from the ground

-Chemical reactions of kimberlite with air are activated
+Chemical reactions between kimberlite and air are activated

 During diamond mining

-Kimberlite is crushed during processing, increasing the contact area with air
+Kimberlite is crushed during processing, increasing the surface area in contact with air

 THE SCALE OF THE EFFECT — IN CLEAR NUMBERS